Marketing Realities That Stress Out People

 Although a few companies produce similar goodies, their target audience may not always be identical.
 Say, Kellogg’s Special K and Cheerios are both cereal brands that people love to eat in the morning.
 However, the former is better for diabetics, while the latter is more recommendable for kids in general.

 From that deduction alone, you can tell that the marketing paraphernalia that the brands will use should be different.
 Hence, Kellogg’s can talk about the benefits of eating their cereals for folks with diabetes.
 The company can also put up a blood sugar testing booth somewhere to promote the product.
-Meanwhile, since the children are the primary consumers of the Cheerios brand, they can add toys in the box or let a mascot roam the supermarkets where the goods may be.
+Meanwhile, since children are the primary consumers of the Cheerios brand, they can add toys in the box or let a mascot roam the supermarkets where the goods may be.

 1. Set Your Parameters